agent1894/Quant_Workspace/readme.md

 2019/09/01 Updated:

-Add the c++ codes.
+Add the C++ codes.
 A new parent folder is now created and all config files are moved to.